Prepare a statement for execution.

 PREPARE <name> [ (<datatype> [, ...] ) ] AS <statement>

 $2, etc. A corresponding list of parameter data types can optionally be specified.
-When a parameter's data type is not specified or is declared as unknown, the type is inferred from the context in which the parameter is first used (if possible).
-When running the statement, specify the actual values for these parameters in the
+When a parameter's data type is not specified or is declared as unknown, the type is inferred from the context in which the parameter is used (if possible).
+When executing the statement, specify the actual values for these parameters in the

-Prepared statements have the largest performance advantage when a single session is being used to run a large number of similar statements.
+Prepared statements have the largest performance advantage when a single session is being used to execute a large number of similar statements.
 The performance difference will be particularly significant if the statements are complex to plan or rewrite, for example, if the query involves a join of many tables or requires the application of several rules.
-If the statement is relatively simple to plan and rewrite but relatively expensive to run, the performance advantage of prepared statements will be less noticeable.
+If the statement is relatively simple to plan and rewrite but relatively expensive to execute, the performance advantage of prepared statements will be less noticeable.

 For more information on query planning and the statistics collected by Greenplum Database for that purpose, see the